orlof/xcb3-ext/readme.md

 ---

 ### Draw
-#### Draw(x1 AS WORD, y1 AS BYTE, x2 AS WORD, y2 AS BYTE, Mode AS BYTE)
+#### Draw(x0 AS WORD, y0 AS BYTE, x1 AS WORD, y1 AS BYTE, Mode AS BYTE)

 The `Draw` subroutine provides a method to draw a straight line between two points on the screen when operating in `STANDARD_BITMAP_MODE`.

 **Parameters:**
-- **x1, x2**: The horizontal starting and ending positions of the line on the screen.
+- **x0, x1**: The horizontal starting and ending positions of the line on the screen.
 Acceptable values for each range from 0 to 319.
 For literal values less than 256, consider using the `CWORD(255)` type conversion.
 For instance: `CALL Draw(CWORD(255), 50, 310, 150, MODE_SET)`.
 (This explicit type conversion is not needed if you are using a variable of type Word instead of literal value).
-- **y1, y2**: The vertical starting and ending positions of the line on the screen.
+- **y0, y1**: The vertical starting and ending positions of the line on the screen.
 Valid values for each range from 0 to 199.
 - **Mode**: The operation mode for drawing the line.
 It can be one of the following constants:
   - `MODE_SET`: Draws the line using the foreground color.
   - `MODE_CLEAR`: Draws the line using the background color.